Why Every Homeowner Should Do an Energy Audit

 The report may suggest some small energy fixes such as new CFL or LED light bulbs; caulking or weatherstripping windows; improving your lighting needs with sensors, dimmers or timers; or upgrading to a more energy-saving dishwasher.

-It could also suggest more expensive fixes such as buying an energy-efficient water heater or replacing your old windows with those new energy-saving ones.
+It also could suggest more expensive fixes such as buying an energy-efficient water heater or replacing your old windows with new energy-saving ones.
 It’s up to you how much you want to take on or fix at this point.

 Save Energy = Save Money

 If you’re concerned about your budget and hiring professionals, remember that the upfront costs could worth it in the end in two ways:

 - Rebate programs from local utility companies.
 Many utility companies will provide rebates for both the audit and for any work you get done after the audit.
 You could receive 50% or up to $2,000 for any weatherization work.
 In order to get the rebate, the energy audit company will send out a technician after any weatherization or upgrades are done to do a “test out” to see if the work was effective.
 The utility company then will send you a rebate check once this is done.

 - Saving money on your home’s energy bills.
 You can save 5% to 30% on your energy bill once you make any of the audit’s suggested changes to your home.
 Even the little things will make a dent in your lighting, cooling or heating costs.